devstromo/tic_tac_toe_jetpack_compose/README.md

 ## 📄 License

 This project is open-sourced under the MIT License which allows for wide dissemination and contribution.
+See the [LICENSE](LICENSE) file for details